Saransh99/RestFulAPIusingNode.js/README.md

 2. Payload:- this contains some general info about the user
 3. verify signature:- digital signature, this is created usting the sceret key so the hacking is not possible

+---->> TESTING <-----

+<==>Unit test:-
+1. tests a unit of an application without its external dependencies
+2. cheap to write and fast to execute

+<==>Integration test
+1. test the application with its external dependencies
+2. take longer to test

+For the unit teting we are using the jest framework

+--> in the unit testing we just test the particular function in the given module without the dependencies --> so to test the functions we write the mock functions in the unit testing -> we should avoid writing too many mock functions instead of that we should write the integration test